Fair Algorithms for Learning in Allocation Problems: The Precision Discovery Model

 Let $f_i(\vi)$ and $f'_i(\vi)$ denote the discovery probability given allocation $\v$ which assigns $\vi$ units to group $i$ for candidate distributions $\C_i$ and $\C'_i$, respectively.
 Then

 This difference is minimized at $\vi=1$, in which case

-Hence, for any allocation $\v$, $\left|f_i(\vi)-f'_i(\vi)\right| > \alpha.$
+Hence, for any allocation $\v$, $\left|f_i(\vi)-f'_i(\vi)\right| > 2\alpha.$

 Finally, because $\C_i$ and $\C_i'$ do not differ on any potential observation less than $c^*$, distinguishing between the two candidate distributions requires observing at least one uncensored observation of $c^*$ or higher.
 Under the precision model, this requires sending at least $\m_i/2$ units to group $i$.
-However, conditioning on sending at least $\m_i/2$ units, the probability of observing an uncensored observation is at most $\alpha \m_i$.
+However, conditioning on sending at least $\m_i/2$ units, the probability of observing an uncensored observation is at most $2\alpha \m_i$.
 Hence, to distinguish between $\C_i$ and $\C_i'$ (and thus to guarantee that an allocation $\v$ is $\alpha$-fair) with probability of at least $1-\delta$, a learning algorithm must allocate $\m_i/2$ units for $k\ln(1/\delta)/(\alpha\m_i)$ rounds to group $i$. \end{proof} \else \begin{proof}[Sketch of the Proof] Let $i$ denote a group in which $\alloc$ has not allocated at least $m_i/2$ units for at least $k\ln(1/\delta)/(\alpha\m_i)$ rounds upon its termination and let $\v$ denote an arbitrary allocation.
-We will design two candidate distributions which have true discovery probabilities that are at least $\alpha$ apart given $\vi$, but which are indistinguishable given the observations of the algorithm with probability at least $\delta$.
-To do so, consider distributions $\C_i$ and $\C_i'$ which satisfy the following four conditions. \begin{enumerate} \item $\C_i$ and $\C_i'$ agree on all values less than $m_i/2-2$. \item The total mass of both distributions below $m_i/2-2$ is $1-\alpha m_i$. \item The remaining $\alpha m_i$ mass of $\C_i$ is on the value $m_i/2-1$. \item The remaining $\alpha m_i$ mass of $\C_i'$ is on the value $m_i$. \end{enumerate}
+We will design two candidate distributions for group $i$ which have true discovery probabilities that are at least $2\alpha$ apart given $\vi$, but which are indistinguishable given the observations of the algorithm with probability at least $\delta$.
+If the $\alloc$ cannot distinguish between $\C_i$ and $\C_i'$, it cannot distinguish between $\f_i$ and $\f_i'$, and thus cannot guarantee whether group $i$'s discovery probability is indeed within $\alpha$ of every other group's discovery probability.

+To design these candidate distributions, consider distributions $\C_i$ and $\C_i'$ which satisfy the following four conditions. \begin{enumerate} \item $\C_i$ and $\C_i'$ agree on all values less than $m_i/2-2$. \item The total mass of both distributions below $m_i/2-2$ is $1-2\alpha m_i$. \item The remaining $2\alpha m_i$ mass of $\C_i$ is on the value $m_i/2-1$. \item The remaining $2\alpha m_i$ mass of $\C_i'$ is on the value $m_i$. \end{enumerate}